-- The DUT is tested using a test software to control test channels and maximum output power of the DUT. - Test positions as described in the tables below are in accordance with the specified test standard. - According to IEC/IEEE 62209-1528 the SAR test shall be performed at the channel producing the highest rated output power. - When the width of the transmit frequency band ($\Delta f = f{high} - f{low}$) exceeds 1 % of its centre frequency f_c , the channels at the lowest and highest frequencies of the transmit band shall also be tested. - When the width of the transmit frequency band exceeds 10 % of its centre frequency.
+- For UPCS the DUT is tested using a test software to control test channels and maximum output power of the DUT. - Test positions as described in the tables below are in accordance with the specified test standard. - The DUT was tested using a CBT communication tester in BT-test mode to adjust maximum output power, test channels and operating mode.
+(GFSK - DH5 - STATIC PBRS - 76% duty cycle) - According to IEC/IEEE 62209-1528 the SAR test shall be performed at the channel producing the highest rated output power. - When the width of the transmit frequency band ($\Delta f = f{high} - f{low}$) exceeds 1 % of its centre frequency f_c , the channels at the lowest and highest frequencies of the transmit band shall also be tested. - When the width of the transmit frequency band exceeds 10 % of its centre frequency.
 The following formula shall be used to determine the number of channels, N_c , to be tested: